 Today around 1:30 pm ET, WordPress 5.0 was officially released.

 We do all understand that whenever there is a new major release from WordPress or any other knocking on the door, almost every time there are some who would love the changes and others whom would be against them.
-Having mixed reactions especially with WordPress updates isn’t a new headline.
+Having mixed reactions especially with application updates isn’t a new headline.

-The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to full-on outrage.
-The new release date announcement had well over 100 by far not particularly enthusiastic comments from frustrated contributors and developers expressing valid concerns.
+The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to in some cases extreme outrage.
+The new release date announcement had well over 100 by far not particularly enthusiastic remarks from frustrated contributors expressing valid concerns.

 The leading complaints and #wpdrama about WordPress 5 are:

 The current outcry from the community would have been most likely dialed down a notch if the release date wasn’t the day before WordCamp US begins.
 Official feedback and social media channels exploded with considerably negative feedback on the decision because this is a travel day for many attending the conference.

 Even, if this wasn’t the case – we are already well aware that there are at least a few planned follow-up releases that now are expected to align exactly when many have already scheduled some time off with their friends and family during the holiday season.
 But that is also a partially valid concern, though.
 There have been 9 major WordPress releases in previous Decembers.
 December releases comprise around 34% of our major releases in the past decade.

 The events culminated with the recent resignation of Rian Rietveld the long-term Accessibility team lead, whom recently stated on her blog some quite alarming things.
-One of the more notable remarks she made were in regards to the overall lack of effective communication between the accessibility team and the Gutenberg team.
+One of the more notable remarks she made were in regards to the overall lack of effective communication between the accessibility team and the Gutenberg dev team.
 She listed several problems that the WordPress a11y team ran into when they were evaluating Gutenberg, submitting tickets and suggesting solutions.